grape-pipeline/grape/docs/source/adminguide.rst

 The basic structure should be created::

     <grape_home>
+      conf            -- configuration folder
+        cluster.json  -- cluster configuration
+        format.json   -- default index format configuration
-      grape.conf      -- global configuration
+        jobs.json     -- deafult jobs configuration
-      modules         -- base dire for modules
+      modules         -- base directory for modules
         <name>        -- the module name
           <version>   -- the module version
             activate  -- activate script to load the module into the current environment

-The **grape_home** contains a global grape configuration and a set of modules.
+The **grape_home** contains a global grape configuration directory and a set of modules.
 Each module must provide a name and a versions and can be activated by sourcing the activate script in the module folder.
-This will but the modules binaries in front of the path and prepend to any other environment variables as needed (i.e. PYTHONPATH).
+This will put the modules binaries in front of the path and prepend to any other environment variables as needed (i.e. PYTHONPATH).

 Adding a new module to the buildout
 ===================================